Authentication

 API keys for requests and signing secrets for webhooks.

-Wabery uses two secrets: an API key to authenticate your requests, and a signing secret to verify the webhooks Wabery sends you.
+Wabery uses API keys to authenticate requests and a signing secret to verify the webhooks Wabery sends you.

 Get a project key with the CLI